intel/nauta/docs/user-guide/actions/launch_jupyter.md

 * `name` - The name of this Jupyter Notebook session.

-* `filename` - The file with a notebook that should be opened in Jupyter notebook.
+* `filename` - File with a notebook that should be opened in Jupyter notebook.

 For detailed command syntax information, refer to: [experiment interact Subcommand](experiment.md#interact-Subcommand).